xiaobena/astropy/docs/development/affiliated-packages.rst

     # .gitignore specifies which types of files to ignore in the repository
     cp ../template/.gitignore .

-    # MANIFEST.in specifies which files to include in a tar file
+    # MANIFEST.in specifies which files to include in a tar file release
-    release.
-Change all ``'packagename'`` text to be the name of your package, <packagename>.
     cp ../template/MANIFEST.in .

     # ah_bootstrap.py is used by setup.py to use the astropy-helpers